ZOOM & MEDIASPACE RESOURCES FOR STAFF

 Both the webinar host and panelist have full access to the microphone, camera, recording, and screen sharing options.
 The host has the ability to change roles of participants (such as granting an individual panelist rights) and start the webinar.
 The webinar attendees can use the chat, poll, or question/answer tool to interact with the host and panelists.
 Webinars are ideal for larger audiences.
 For example, if you schedule a large Zoom meeting you would need an individual to monitor participants and continuously mute microphones for anyone who should not be talking.

-As of fall 2018, all MSU faculty and staff have a 500-seat webinar license.
+All MSU faculty and staff have a 500-seat webinar license.

 - MSU Zoom Login (web version)